Character assassination

 Character assassination (CA) is a deliberate and sustained effort to damage the reputation or credibility of an individual.

-The phrase "character assassination" became popular from around 1930.
-This concept, as a subject of scholarly study, was originally introduced by Davis (1950) in his collection of essays revealing the dangers of political smear campaigns.
-Six decades later Icks and Shiraev (2014) rejuvenated the term and revived academic interest by addressing and comparing a variety of historical character assassination events.
+The term character assassination became popular around 1930.
+This concept, as a subject of scholarly study, was originally introduced by Davis (1950) in a collection of essays revealing the dangers of political smear campaigns.
+Six decades later Icks and Shiraev (2014) rejuvenated the term and revived academic interest by addressing and comparing a variety of historical character-assassination events.

 Studying CA

-Icks and Shiraev (2014) address several political science models to explain CA reasons from the attacker's point of view.
-They believe that the attacker's motivation is often based on the intent to destroy the target psychologically or reduce his/her public support and/or chances to succeed in a political competition.
+Icks and Shiraev (2014) address several political science models to explain character assassination from the attacker's point of view.
+They believe that the attacker's motivation is often based on the intent to destroy the target psychologically, or to reduce their public support or chances to succeed in a political competition.
 For example, during elections, attacks are often used to sway undecided voters, create uncertainty with tentative voters, or prevent defections of supporters.
 These attacks therefore become an effective means of manipulating voters toward a desirable action.
 They also facilitate the repositioning of originally favorable supporters to the ranks of the "undecided" or "uncommitted" voters.

 Narcissism

-According to Thomas, character assassination is an intentional attempt, usually by a narcissist or his or her codependents, to influence the portrayal or reputation of someone in such a way as to cause others to develop an extremely negative or unappealing perception of them.
+According to Thomas, character assassination is an intentional attempt, usually by a narcissist or their codependents, to influence the portrayal or reputation of someone in such a way as to cause others to develop an extremely negative or unappealing perception of them.
 It typically involves deliberate exaggeration or manipulation of facts, the spreading of rumours and deliberate misinformation to present an untrue picture of the targeted person, and unwarranted and excessive criticism.